dbylen/efd/05-storytelling/index.md

 Now I see.

 And lastly...
-One more tip for you buddy.
+One tip for you buddy.
 ## Get inspired outside!